CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

 _Cohort mode_ performs a **cross-comparison** of all individuals in a cohort(s) using as a metric the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) or the [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index).
-The resulting matrix can be further analyzed (e.g., with `R`) for cluster characterization or processed through dimensionality reduction.
+The resulting matrix can be further analyzed (e.g., with `R`) for cluster characterization, dimensionality reduction or graph-based analytics.

 ???+ Example "Generic JSON tutorial"
     We created a [tutorial](generic-json.md) that deliberately uses generic JSON data (i.e., movies) to illustrate the capabilities of `Pheno-Ranker`, as starting with familiar examples can help you better grasp its usage.